milestone-hafnia/trainer-classification/README.md

     Hafnia API Key:  # Pass your HAFNIA API key
     Hafnia Platform URL [https://api.mdi.milestonesys.com]:  # Press [Enter]

 Well done!
-Your machine is now has access to training-aaS.
+Your machine is now connected to Training-aaS.
 This is important to both 1) use the sample dataset and 2) to launch a training script in the HAFNIA cloud on the full dataset.